2022 California Housing Legislation Highlights

 Zoning

-SB 6 (Caballero) Housing in office/retail zones.
+SB 6 (Caballero) Housing in office/retail zones, union labor required.
 Passed Senate 32–2 in 2021.
-Likely to have been superseded by AB2011.
+Signed into law by the Governor.

 SB 1369 (Wieckowski) Conversion of commercial, industrial, and public buildings to housing would be allowed by right in any zone.
 Inactive.
 Held in Committee